serenita-org/vero/docs/using_multiple_beacon_nodes.md

 [Reth](https://github.com/paradigmxyz/reth).

-If you're a professional node operator and you're not yet running a multi-node setup, do yourself and the network a favor and start using Vero.
+If you're a professional node operator and you're not yet running a multi-node setup, do yourself –and the network– a favor and start using Vero.